monetha/magento/README.md

 **Merchant Secret:** MONETHA_SANDBOX_SECRET

 When test mode is switched on all payment transactions will be made in Ropsten testnet.
 Make sure not to send money from Ropsten testnet wallet address.

+### If you have any questions or requests, feel free to ask them via support@monetha.io